Twitter @tcdskent

 Jewellery

-• Discreet studs (one per earlobe only) may be worn at the owner’s physical risk where a student has pierced earlobes.
+• Discreet studs (one per earlobe only, not extending below the earlobe) may be worn at the owner’s physical risk where a pupil has pierced earlobes, along with a watch.

 • Body, facial and other ear piercings are considered a danger and MUST NOT be worn for school.